eliassystems25/love-os/README.md

 Ethical constraints may not be weakened implicitly through scale, automation, abstraction, or delegation.

+## What Love-OS Enables

+Love-OS enables ethical behaviour to be governed, enforced, and sustained within intelligent and automated systems — not assumed or deferred.

+Specifically, Love-OS enables:

+- Ethical constraints to be embedded at design time rather than added after deployment.
+- Alignment between human intent, system behaviour, and real-world outcomes.
+- Auditable reasoning paths that explain *why* decisions occurred, not just *what* occurred.
+- Preservation of human responsibility in automated and AI-assisted environments.
+- Safe operation of intelligent systems in high-impact, high-risk contexts.
+- Prevention of ethical drift as systems scale, automate, or self-optimise.

+Love-OS transforms ethics from policy documentation into enforceable system architecture.

 If a system cannot operate within these constraints, it is not compatible with Love-OS.